 The following is an analysis of the estimated timings of net cashflows by financial liability.
 The timing of cashflows is based on current estimates and historic trends.
-The actual timings of cashflows may be different from those disclosed below, however the value of total assets are well above that of total liabilities and this would therefore not materially impact the Association.
+The actual timings of cashflows may be different from those disclosed below:

 Table 13: Maturity bands by liability category